chazzka/clanekforest/clanek.md

 Figure X shows the binary tree diagram created during the learning phase.
 The nodes are representing ranges now.
-By counting the levels of the created tree, we can observe that the max_depth was exactly 5.
+By counting the levels of the created tree, we can observe that the maximum depth was exactly 5.
+The maximality of the depth is that some branches can reach lower levels than exactly 5.
+This can be e.g. when on
 However, in the plot Figure X we can see the post-computed values of pathlengths.

 ```mermaid